 - Should contain a chemistry, pharmacy or pharmacology major

-- Enrolment in an ACPSEM accredited postgraduate degree program in medical physics OR
+- Enrolment in a relevant postgraduate degree program OR

 an ACPSEM accredited postgraduate degree in medical physics